 - Eco-Friendly & Sustainable –Made from natural, biodegradable cotton, muslin is an eco-friendly fabric that promotes sustainable living.

-What is Muslin Used For?
+What is Muslin Fabric Used For?

 Clothing